firesidefiction/firesidefiction.github.io/_drafts/Mexicanx-Scrapbook/Interview-Alberto-Chimal.md

 **What did you expect being part of the Initiative would be like?
 How did your experience compare with that expectation?**

 I didn't know what to expect.
 I was a bit nervous, but it was mostly because of the political climate in the US around us Mexican and Mexican-descended persons.
 At the very least, I hoped I could get to know the fabled Convention I had read about since I was a kid.
 The fact that I would be participating in it didn't really sink in until I was in front of an audience, and that was the moment when a) I got really nervous, and b) the whole experience became a lot better than I had imagined.
-At the same time, the Mexicanx Initiative people were all so nice and welcoming it all felt like being on another world: another place, within the larger US.
+At the same time, the Mexicanx Initiative people were all so nice and welcoming it all felt like being in another world: another place, within the larger US.

 **Tell us about a highlight of your Worldcon experience.**